ArctosDB/documentation-wiki/_how_to/install-tissue-cryovials-into-a-freezer-box.markdown

 ---

 [Object Tracking Documentation](https://handbook.arctosdb.org/documentation/container.html)

-# How To Install Cryovials into a Freezer Box

 This guide provides the steps needed to install (i.e., scan) barcoded vials into a freezer box.